domschl/WinSteamOnMac/README.md

 - Go to [Apple Games](https://developer.apple.com/games/) in order to download the [Game Porting Toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit)
 - Command Line Tools for Xcode **15.1** are required to be able to install `Game Porting Toolkit`. **WARNING** Apple's `game-porting-toolkit` __fails to build with current Xcode or Command line tools 15.3, you must use the older version 15.1__ to be able to build the toolkit successfully.
 You can decide to keep the recent Xcode, and install the older command line tools additionally and use `xcode-select -s` to switch between versions.

+> #### Get the correct command line tools
+>
-Get the command line tools here [Command line tools 15.1](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_15.1/Command_Line_Tools_for_Xcode_15.1.dmg)
+> Get the command line tools here [Command line tools 15.1](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_15.1/Command_Line_Tools_for_Xcode_15.1.dmg)
+>

-If you have Xcode concurrent to command line tools installed, you can use `xcode-select -p` to check which version is active.
+> If you have Xcode concurrent to command line tools installed, you can use `xcode-select -p` to check which version is active.
 The correct output after installation of command line tools 15.1 should be: `/Library/Developer/CommandLineTools`.
 In case a path to Xcode is shown, you can can correct the path with `xcode-select -s /Library/Developer/CommandLineTools`.

+#### Continue with installation

-This contains a Readme that outlines the process, but here we will customize it, in order to run Steam.
+The Game Porting Toolkit contains a Readme that outlines the installation process, but here we will customize it, in order to run Steam.

 - [Download Steam](https://store.steampowered.com/about/download).
 Make sure to download the [Windows setup](https://cdn.akamai.steamstatic.com/client/installer/SteamSetup.exe), and not the (default) Mac version.
 You should now have a file `SteamSetup.exe`.